Benmcpherson427/cs-30-Major-Project/proposal.md

 A Pokemon battle simulator

 ## Needs to Have List
-- An assortment of pokemon to give the player
+- 2 pokemon to give the player randomly
 - Moves for each pokemon
 - Types interactions
 - A start screen
+- sound effects and background noise
 - HP, ATK, DEF, SPD, SPA, SPE stats
 - Text boxes saying what moved was used, if the move missed, if the pokemon fainted
-- Menu with game options

 ## Nice to Have List
+- More Pokemon
 - Proper damage calculator
 - Multiple pokemon per player
 - two player